 Furthermore, the bill amends existing law to require public schools to include instruction on the Ten Commandments as part of their history and civics curriculum, alongside other key documents like the U.S. Constitution and the Bill of Rights.
-Each student must receive this instruction at least once during their schooling.
+It specifies that students must receive this instruction at least once in each of their educational stages from first through twelfth grade.
 The bill also provides legal protections for school districts and employees against lawsuits related to the display of the Ten Commandments, ensuring that the state will cover legal costs and any related expenses.
 Additionally, it repeals a previous provision that allowed for the display of the Ten Commandments in a less prominent manner.

 Senate Engrossed, 01/29/2025: 13-33-4, 13-24-24, 13-24-17.1